 Mono County's fall foliage offers additional leaf-peeping opportunities, including the colors surrounding Lobdell Lake, Green Creek, Lundy Canyon, Parker Lake, Rock Creek, and Lee Vining Canyon.

 The June Lake Loop drive is the perfect location to start your leaf-peeping.
 Along a short 15-mile loop drive that passes through the town of June Lake, you'll be able to see four lakes that provide the perfect mirror for the colorful foliage.
 The town sits just off California High 158, a few miles south of the town of Lee Vining, which can be reached from U.S. Highway 395.

 Gull Lake is the smallest lake on the June Lake Loop and is the closest lake to town.
-What it lacks in size it makes up for in looks.
-Large stands of aspen cascade down the hillsides around it, making streaks of hillside color that sometimes look like an oversized paintbrush created them.
+What it lacks in size it more than makes up for in looks.
+Large stands of aspen cascade down the hillsides around it, making streaks of hillside color that seem to be created by an oversized paintbrush.
 When those colors reflect in the mirror-smooth water, it doubles the beauty.

 When you reach the end of the road to McGee Creek, you'll find aspens growing along a mountain stream, and its banks covered with so many golden leaves that you can barely see the ground.